 Part of the Challenge Course

-The Nineteenth Judicial Circuit Juvenile Probation/Detention staff has established a challenge course program, Jr’s Challenge, to provide minors on probation and court supervision with an opportunity to develop a higher level of motivation, self-worth and confidence.
+The Nineteenth Judicial Circuit Juvenile Probation/Detention Services staff has established a challenge course program, Jr’s Challenge, to provide minors on probation and court supervision with an opportunity to develop a higher level of motivation, self-worth and confidence.

 - Minors sentenced to probation/supervision whose sentencing order requires completion of the Challenge Course.